Next Start Date January 8

 This course is a continuation of MATH 6610 Quantitative Methods I. In this course, students will be introduced to additional multivariate statistical methods that may be used in education research such as MANOVA, MANCOVA, and non-parametric techniques.
 Students will also be introduced to measurement concepts and modern test theory, primarily focusing on Classical Test Theory and Item Response Theory including issues central to measurement such as reliability, validity, test construction, and equating.

-MATH 5000 Foundations will be used as a prep course for students who need a stronger foundation in undergraduate math.
-It does not count toward the 18 credit hours required for the certificate.
+MATH 4610 Mathematical Analysis and MATH 4210 Modern Algebra will be used as prep courses for students who need a stronger foundation in undergraduate math.
+These courses will not count toward the 18 credit hours required for the certificate.
 Credit for the research sequence in the MS in Mathematics (MATH 6996, MATH 6997, and MATH 6998) cannot be used for completion of the certificate.

-To be accepted to the online graduate certificate in mathematical science, you must have:
+To be accepted to the online graduate certificate in mathematical science, you should have:

 - A bachelor’s degree in mathematics or related field with a minimum 2.75 GPA

-- An ideal applicant has completed the calculus sequence and three proof-based math courses with grades of B or higher in each.
+- Completed the calculus sequence and three proof-based math courses with grades of B or higher in each.

 How to Apply